This topic describes how to use tags to grant Resource Access Management (RAM) users

-In this case, you must create two RAM user groups that are named developer and operator.
+In this case, you can create two RAM user groups that are named developer and operator.

-You must create two RAM custom policies that are named policyForDevTeam and policyForOpsTeam.
+You can create a custom policy named policyForDevTeam and another custom policy named policyForOpsTeam.

 You must create the following tags:

-- A tag that is attached to five ECS instances.
-The tag key is team and the tag value
+• A tag that is added to five ECS instances.
+The tag key is team and the tag value is dev.

 Procedure

-- Create RAM users and add each RAM user to the corresponding user group.
+3. Create RAM users and add each RAM user to a RAM user group.

 For more information, see Create a custom policy and Grant permissions to a RAM user group.